 Only Donate to Charities that You Know

-If a major disaster has occurred, be sure to be skeptical of any messages you might receive in your inbox asking you to donate.
-Hackers may take the opportunity to scam users with phishing emails designed to garner support for those struck by a natural disaster.
-Links could lead to downloads or infected attachments that could infect your PC with malware.
+If a major disaster has occurred, be skeptical of any emails asking you to donate.
+Hackers take the opportunity to flood users with phishing emails related to the current natural disaster.
+Links could infect your PC with malware.

-If you would like to donate safely to those who are suffering due to Hurricanes Harvey and Irma, you can trust FEMA and the National Voluntary Organizations Active in Disaster.
-Remember, just because you want to help someone in need doesn’t mean that you should put yourself at risk to do so.
+If you want to donate safely to those who are suffering due to hurricanes, you can trust FEMA and the National Voluntary Organizations Active in Disaster.